 The ANU Medical School is supported by the 672-bed Canberra Hospital, Calvary Health Care, several regional hospitals and numerous general practices in the ACT and neighbouring regions of NSW.

-Teaching staff of the ANU Medical School include leading researchers from the ANU College of Medicine, Biology and Environment, ACT Health and clinical academics from our healthcare partners.
+Teaching staff of the ANU Medical School include leading researchers from the ANU College of Health and Medicine, ACT Health and clinical academics from our healthcare partners.